 4. How Many Instruments Do You Hear?

-- Play a song on a cd player or mobile phone.
+- Play a song on any device.

 5. Match the Sounds